 Polbain did have a small pier — Badentarbat Pier — from which MV Isabella conveys people on tours around the Summer Isles three times a day between May and September.
 Capable of doing 27 knots, she was built in Cork and launched in 2008.

 I didn’t have four hours to spare, so I briefly gazed upon the pier and Isabella from the road and then kept plodding up it.
 Most of Polbain sits about 60 m up the hillside so the road had a bit of a climb.
 This afforded me an excellent opportunity to turn around and look back at Achiltibuie across Badentarbat Bay.
 Behind it loomed the mountains of Coigach (A’ Chòigeach, ‘the fifths’, referring to the five townships of Achduart, Achnacarinan, Acheninver, Achnahaird and Achiltibuie).

 As it left Polbain, the road curved around to the north, with a dead-end option to head off to the even tinier Dornie (An Dòrnaidh, ‘the narrow sea channel’).

-Dornie, which comprises about half a dozen houses, faces onto a narrow sea channel, with Tanera Mòr just three quarters of a mile distant.
+Dornie, which comprises just a few houses, faces onto a narrow sea channel, with Tanera Mòr just three quarters of a mile distant.
 Old Dornie, on the other hand, which is even smaller, faces Isle Ristol (Eilean Ruisteil) across a strait so narrow that it actually connects at low tide.